Interesting Facts About Nigeria

 There are three main

 Languages Spoken in Nigeria – Hausa Igbo and Yoruba then about a hundred other minor languages in Nigeria.
-English is the central languages used in secondary schools and universities.
+English is the central language used in secondary schools and universities.

-The Educational system of Nigeria is unlike what we have in other country, in Nigeria it goes like this – most people start from the age of 1.5 to 2 years in Nursery school, then at the age of About 3 to 4 they migrate to primary school, then secondary school at the age of about 10 to 15.
+The Educational system of Nigeria is unlike what we have in other countries, in Nigeria it goes like this – most people start from the age of 1.5 to 2 years in Nursery school, then at the age of about 3 to 4 they migrate to primary school, then secondary school at the age of about 10 to 15.

 You need to see this page about